markortmeyer/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk 5minavesteps](figure/5minavesteps-1.png)

-### *Which 5-minute interval, on average across all the days in the dataset,
-        contains the maximum number of steps?*
+### *Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?*
 ## *interval:  835*

 # *Imputing missing values*
-- total number of missing values in the dataset

 ```r